sayabasu/Soulstone/business-requirements.md

 **3.1.2.2. [ Subtask ] - Secret scanning (gitleaks)**

 ### 3.2. [ User Story ] - Build & Release Artifacts
+As a release engineer, I want reproducible images and artifacts so that deployments are consistent and traceable.

+Acceptance Criteria:
+- Multi-stage Dockerfiles produce minimal non-root images with healthcheck and SIGTERM handling.
+- Images are tagged with SHA/semver; SBOMs are generated and stored.
+- Versioning and changelogs follow semantic versioning.
 #### 3.2.1. [ Task ] - Dockerfiles (multi-stage) for api and web
 **3.2.1.1. [ Subtask ] - Non-root user, minimal base (alpine or distroless)**
 **3.2.1.2. [ Subtask ] - Healthcheck and SIGTERM handling**